-Located in northwestern Georgia and locked in the heart of the Caucasus mountains lies Svaneti, a historic province.
-The only way to get there is by driving from Zugdidi to Mestia along steep windy roads looking over beautiful gorges, wild rivers and majestic mountains.
+Located in northwestern Georgia and locked in the heart of the Caucasus mountains lies the historic province Svaneti.
+The only way to get there is by driving from Zugdidi to Mestia along steep windy roads looking over beautiful gorges, wild rivers, and majestic mountains.

 How to get to Mestia and Ushguli: